linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

 │ Delete Course?                                    [✕]   │
 ├─────────────────────────────────────────────────────────┤
 │                                                          │
-│ ⚠️ Are you sure you want to delete this course?        │ │                                                          │
-│ Course Code: 8-HCMBC-SHINE-001                          │
+│ [WARNING] Are you sure you want to delete this course?        │ │                                                          │ │ Course Code: 8-HCMBC-SHINE-001                          │
 │ Course Name: SHINE Training Program                     │